-Amy is a passionate advocate of environmentally responsive design at both the building and urban scales.
-A LEED accredited professional, she heads PLP’s Sustainability Design Group, which serves both as a research/think tank and collaborative body throughout all our work These efforts are an invaluable resource for the office at all levels of a project.
-She works with teams to develop project-specific sustainability strategies and helps to implement these ideas across all the stages of a project.
+Amy is a LEED Accredited Professional and a passionate advocate for environmentally responsible design across both the building and urban scales.
+She heads our Sustainability Design Group, which serves as a research/think tank and collaborative body.
+It works with teams to develop project-specific sustainability strategies and helps to implement these across all the stages of a project.

-Amy received her Bachelor in Architecture from Auburn University, Alabama and a Master of Sustainable Environmental Design from the Architectural Association (AA), London.
+Amy received her Bachelor of Architecture from Auburn University and a Master of Sustainable Environmental Design from the Architectural Association (AA).
 She has an ongoing relationship with the AA, serving as a guest critic for its MArch & MSc programmes in Sustainable Architectural Design.